-Like motorcycles or any kind of machinery, software has its own non-functional requirements.
-Be it a website, a mobile or a desktop app, it should have a set of quality attributes to meet end-user needs.
+Like motorcycles or any other kind of machinery, any software product has its own non-functional requirements.
+Be it a website, a mobile, or a desktop app, it should have a set of quality attributes to meet end-user needs.

 The list of them also varies depending on the source.
 And, frankly, it may differ for different products.
 For instance, if you intend to collect any user data and your website operates in the EU, you must meet GDPR compliance rules.
 In some cases, this may not be relevant to you.
 Or you may have additional compliance requirements if you process payments.

 Portability and compatibility.
-Which hardware, operating systems, browsers, and their versions does the software run on?
+Which hardware, operating systems, and browsers, along with their versions does the software run on?
 Does it conflict with other applications and processes within these environments?

 Security.
-How are the system and its data protected against attacks?
+How well are the system and its data protected against attacks?

 Usability.
 How easy is it for a customer to use the system?